 Middle School – Navigators – The focus for this class will change each year – World Religions, Bible as Literature, and Western Religions – so between 6th, 7th, & 8th grades, they will learn about all 3 topics.

-This year, Seekers are delving into the rich history of Unitarian Univeralism, starting with its roots in early Judaism and tracing the evolution to what UUs are today.
+High School – Seekers – This year, Seekers are delving into the rich history of Unitarian Univeralism in New England, from the first Unitarians and Universalists through the Transcendental movement to today.

 This class will rotate topics each year – UU History, Topics in Religion, Roots of UUism in New England, etc.

-The UU Coming of Age program is roughly equivalent to other denominations’ confirmation.
+The UU Coming of Age extension can be done anytime from 9th-12th grade.
 We encourage and support our youth as they clarify their beliefs.
 The youth are paired with adults who mentor them in their journey of developing awareness and service to others.
 This class is part of the Seekers class, but includes additional meetings with Mentors and writing a Faith Credo.

-The success of our religious education program depends on the volunteer support of all of our congregants.
+The success of our Faith Development program depends on the volunteer support of all of our congregants.
 We encourage everyone to become part of the excitement and learning that happens when our children get together in classes and activities.
-To volunteer in the RE program, sign up here.